april19833/currency-1.5/contracts/README.md

     - Alternatively, the TrusteeGovernance contract could contain a whitelist of addresses that would define which downstream contracts were allowed to be called by the TrusteeGovernance contract.
     - Either implementation makes the monetary policy functions toolkit flexible enough to accommodate different governance entities responsible for each function.
 For example, Trustees could control rebasing and lockups, and a specific fiscal policy group could control random inflation.
 - Orchestrators are “per policy”
   - Each policy comes with its own orchestrator.
-This makes it easy to swap out orchestrators, and to deploy new policy levers without dealing with old ones.
+This makes it easy to swap out orchestrators and to deploy new policy levers without dealing with old ones.
 - Pausing only lives on Eco
   - In this architecture, pausing lives in the Eco contracts and upstream contracts are agnostic to whether Eco is paused or not.
 In this situation, Eco gracefully returns a falsy value to the monetary policy levers if it is paused, and TrusteeGovernance continues as usual.
   - In this sense, “pausing” Eco would only pause the rebase, mint, burn, and transfer (and transferVotingPower) functions in Eco